 Step 2.
 After your SD card has been detected, find and double click your SD card to access it > copy the files you’d like to recover and paste them into your PC.

-What’s done is done, but a dead phone won’t end up with anything.
 With all these methods mentioned above, you have a high possibility to get your data back from phone internal memory.
-If you have any questions or suggestions regarding the tutorial, don’t be hesitate to leave comments or contact us by email.
+And if you have no backups available, you can try DroidKit to recover data from a dead phone.
+It provides you multiple ways to retrieve data and fix a dead phone.
+If you have any questions or suggestions regarding retrieve information from a broken phone, don’t be hesitate to leave comments or contact us by email.
 We will reply to you as soon as possible.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >